Toward Super-polynomial Quantum Speedup of Equivariant Quantum Algorithms with SU($d$) Symmetry: PQP+ and Super-polynomial Speedup

 which finishes the proof. \end{proof}

-Note that in our work we assume that qudit SWAP gates are easy to implement with constant overhead.
+Note that SWAP gates on qudits are assumed to be easy to implement with constant overhead.
 We can thus disregard the polynomially-scaling constant on $k$ in the approximation and write the total circuit complexity $\mathcal{O}( t n^k \log (tn^k/\epsilon)/{\log \log (tn^k/\epsilon)}$.
-Theorem \ref{thmpqcd} establishes a generic quantum super-exponential speed-up.
-We also present a practically relevant quantum super-exponential speed-up for qubits using the following beautiful identity:
+Theorem \ref{thmpqcd} establishes a generic possible quantum {super-polynomial} speedup.